enocklubowa/enocklubowa/README.md

 😄 I'm Enock Lubowa a software engineer from Kampala, Uganda.

-💻️ I have over 3 years experience in Android development and Java.
+💻️ I have over 3 years experience in Android and Java development.
 I have used major features and libraries in Android for instance fragments, multithreading, dependency injections, and more...

-🌱 I’m currently polishing my backend skills in Django.
+🌱 I’m currently polishing my Kotlin skills.

 🤔️ I am passionate about solving problems with technology and constantly look forward to self-improvement in terms of learning and working with people.

-📝️ I do some writing on my [personal blog](https://medium.com/@enocklubowa)
+📝️ When I feel motivated enough, do some writing on my [personal blog](https://medium.com/@enocklubowa)

 #### Learn more about me: